Sinus Lift & Bone Grafting Treatment in Vadodara, India

-Inadequate bone volume is a basic problem encountered in the rehabilitation of the edentulous posterior maxilla with implant-supported prostheses.
-The bone ready for implant placement may be limited by the presence of the maxillary sinus together with loss of alveolar bone height and it may be increased by augmentation.
+Inadequate bone volume is a fundamental problem encountered in the rehabilitation of the edentulous posterior maxilla with implant-supported prostheses.
+The bone ready for implant placement may be limited by the presence of the maxillary sinus together with loss of alveolar bone height, and it may be increased by augmentation.
 With age or other different factors, the patient may lose the volume of the upper jaw bone in the molars.
 As soon as the surgeon is faced with such a situation, he is obliged to perform the filling of the sinus floor with a bone graft.

 Sinus lift surgery helps you!

 A result of implant success is the amount and quality of the bone where the implant is to be fixed.
-The upper back jaw has traditionally been one of the most challenging areas to strongly place dental implants due to inadequate bone volume and quality and the close closeness to the sinus.
+The upper back jaw has traditionally been one of the most challenging areas to actively place dental implants due to inadequate bone volume and quality and the close closeness to the sinus.
 If you’ve lost bone in that area due to reasons such as periodontal infection or tooth loss, you may be left without enough bone to place implants.

 The bone used in a bone graft can come from your body or a donor, or it can be completely artificial.
 It can provide a structure where new, living bone can grow if it’s accepted by the body.